Haboro, Hokkaido

+Haboro (羽幌町, Haboro-chō) is a town located in Rumoi Subprefecture, Hokkaido, Japan.As of 31 January 2025, the town had an estimated population of 5,932 in 3315 households, and a population density of 13 people per km2.
+The total area of the town is 472.65 km2.

 Geography

 Haboro faces the Sea of Japan.
 Much of the area of the town is within the Teshio Mountains, and much of the town is protected as a national forest.
 Mount Pisshiri is the highest point in the city at 1032 m.
 Two rivers cross the town: the Haboro and the Chikubetsu.

 Islands

 The municipality of Haboro includes two sparsely populated islands in the Sea of Japan.